aeternity/protocol/node/api/channels_api_usage.md

 difference is the transaction has been mutually authenticated: it is `channel_deposit_tx` and after the procedure is finished, it is posted on-chain.

-Since both the initiator and responder can deposit tokens, in the scope of this description we will call the participant that commits tokens to the channel a depositor and the other party - acknowledger.
+Since both the initiator and responder can deposit coins, in the scope of this description we will call the participant that commits coins to the channel a depositor and the other party - acknowledger.
 Note that any public key outside of the channel participants is considered invalid for the depositor role.